 Can an L-Plater have a car insurance policy registered under their own vehicle?

 Yes, learner drivers are able to be registered and insured under their own vehicle.
-In fact, if a learner driver is the registered owner of a car then your insurer will likely mandate that they are listed.
+If a learner driver is the registered owner of a car then it will likely be mandated that they're listed.
 But it’s important to remember that they won’t be able to drive on their own until they get their P-plates.

 What could void my car insurance when a learner driver is driving and is involved in an incident?